HamidRezaeirad/Wikipedia/README.md

  action query Get
 origin \* Cors
-format json JSON type
+format JSON JSON type
-formatversion 2 New JSON response format. prop pageimages|pageterms properties; what property or properies wold you want to receive piprop thumbnail What type of image would you receive Original or thumbnail titles Albert Einstein Search keyword based on title pithumbsize 400 Thumbnail image size
+format version 2 New JSON response format. prop pageimages|pageterms properties; what property or properties wold you want to receive prop thumbnail What type of image would you receive Original or thumbnail titles Albert Einstein Search keyword based on the title pithumbsize 400 Thumbnail image size

 These parameters help to receive the specific data needed to be displayed on the page.
 Pithumbsize is a useful parameter for capturing a